 “‘Sup,” Q raised a hand, “I’m Q, nice to meet you.”

-“Yes, a pleasure to meet you as well.”
+“Yes, a pleasure to meet you as well.
+I welcome you to the Primroses.”
 Lily made a polite curtsy and lightly touched the tips of Q’s fingers with her own.
 “Ah, oh, this is a custom here… I hope you’re not offended or anything.”

 “Nah, if anything it’s kind of cute.
 Maybe I should start greeting people like that.
 What do you think Cookie?”
 Q grinned as she extended her fingers towards Kukis.